-- In robotics, the path planning problem consists of finding a collisionfree path from a start configuration to a goal configuration. - The best algorithms known for this problem have time complexity that increases exponentially in the dimension of the configuration space. - For robots with low-dimensional configuration spaces, we can often find exact solutions. - For robots with high-dimensional configuration spaces, we generally settle for good approximate solutions, or notions like probabilistic completeness. - The canonical path planning problem deals only with geometry; dynamics (i.e., properties such as force or momentum) are not considered.
-Considering dynamics can significantly increase the complexity of planning algorithms. - Cars are a special case: low-dimensional configuration space, but dynamics matter.
+- path planning = finding a collision-free path from a start to a goal. - The best algorithms have time complexity that increases exponentially in the dimension of the configuration space. - low-dimensional configuration spaces: often find exact solutions. - high-dimensional configuration spaces: good approximate solutions, or notions like probabilistic completeness. - Typically deal only with geometry: dynamics are not considered. - Considering dynamics can significantly increase the complexity. - Cars are a special case: low-dimensional configuration space, but dynamics matter.